The seed-to-solution method for the Einstein constraints and the asymptotic localization problem: Asymptotic properties for the linearized Einstein constraints

-Instead of the standard distance $|x|$ from the origin, we now make use of our definition of the function $r=r(x)$ (in Remark~\ref{rem22}) for the Euclidian case, and we observe that $r$ and $|x|$ coincide in the exterior of the unit ball. so that the the term $\Delta (1/r)$ (arising in the definition of $\cbf_1(E)$ below) vanishes identically in the exterior of this ball.
-Thee following statement is relevant provided $E$ has sufficiently fast decay at infinity, so that the norm in the right-hand side of \eqref{eq.66:15c} (below) is finite.
+Instead of the standard distance $|x|$ from the origin, we now make use of our definition of the function $r=r(x)$ for the Euclidean case (cf.~Remark~\ref{rem22}), and we observe that $r$ and $|x|$ coincide in the exterior of the unit ball.
+So the term $\Delta (1/r)$ (arising in the definition of $\cbf_1(E)$ below) vanishes identically in the exterior of this ball.
+The following statement is relevant provided $E$ has sufficiently fast decay at infinity, so that the norm in the right-hand side of \eqref{eq.66:15c} (below) is finite.

 \begin{corollary} \end{corollary}